codestantceasar/Playing-Around-with-APIs/README.md

-Here’s a sample README write-up for your project, which you can place in your repository.
-This README assumes the repository is about building a currency converter using an API.

----

 # Currency Converter API

 This project is a simple **Currency Converter** built using Flask and an API to fetch real-time exchange rates.
 It allows users to convert an amount from one currency to another based on current exchange rates.